Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 - Protein Rotation Method : One most appropriate method for nutrient diversification is that every kitchen should rotate their daily same protein sources.
 Rotation may be foods like dal, chana, curd, paneer, eggs and sprouts throughout the week.

-- Protein Pairing Tip : Just not taking carbohydrates like Rice or Roti, it should be combined with other cereals like chana & pulses which may improve the overall protein quantity of the meal.
+- Protein Pairing Tip : Except carbohydrates like Rice or Roti, it should be combined with other cereals like chana & pulses which may improve the overall protein quantity of the meal.

 - Tea Timing Tip: Also immediately after taking protein rich meals, one shouldn’t drink tea because tannins may reduce the iron absorption from the plant based foods you eat.